ftsrg/trainbenchmark-ttc/README.md

 ## Platform dependencies

-1. Install Maven 3 and make sure it is on your path (`mvn --version`).
+1. Install Maven 3 and make sure it is on your path (check with `mvn --version`).
 1. Make sure you have Python 3 installed.

 ## Using the framework